helloryantg/photo_contest/README.md

 # Like. - Photo Contest
 "Like.
-Photo Contest" is a web-based photo contest app where you can invite your friends and family to upload photos from your computer or mobile device onto the web-hosted database.
-You have the ability to vote on photos by liking the posts or say what's on your mind by adding a comment.
-You can browse through all your posts and posts from previous contests.
+Photo Contest" is a web-based photo contest app where you can invite your friends and family to upload photos from your computer or mobile device onto a web-hosted database.
+You have the ability to vote on one photo per category by liking the post and say what's on your mind by adding a comment.
+You can browse through your own posts by clicking your username at the top right.
+You can also view posts from previous contests.

 ![title](./images/title-screenshot.png)